How does Dupixent work and what is its mechanism of action?

 Bottom Line

-• Dupixent is approved for use in moderate-to-severe eczema (atopic dermatitis), in moderate-to-severe asthma, in patients with chronic rhinosinusitis (sinus and nasal cavity swelling) and nasal polyps (growths on the sinuses), in eosinophilic esophagitis (EoE), and for prurigo nodularis (a skin condition).
+- Dupixent is approved for use in moderate-to-severe eczema (atopic dermatitis), in moderate-to-severe asthma, in patients with chronic rhinosinusitis (sinus and nasal cavity swelling) and nasal polyps (growths on the sinuses), in eosinophilic esophagitis (EoE), for prurigo nodularis (a skin condition), and in chronic obstructive pulmonary disease (COPD).

-• It is an injectable interleukin-4 receptor (IL-4) alpha antagonist that blocks receptors in the body to help lower inflammation that can lead to symptoms.
+- It works as an injectable interleukin-4 receptor (IL-4) alpha antagonist that blocks receptors in the body to help lower inflammation that can lead to symptoms in these conditions.

-• Dupixent comes as an injection that is given under the skin (subcutaneous) by syringe or pen.
-Patients can be taught to use it at home by self-injection for adults and adolescents 12 years and older (with adult supervision).
-Children younger than 12 should receive their injection from an adult caregiver using the prefilled syringe.
+- Dupixent injection is given as a subcutaneous (under the skin) injection by syringe or pen.
+Patients can be taught to use it at home by self-injection or from an adult caregiver.

 This is not all the information you need to know about Dupixent (dupilumab) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.